mgechev/revive/README.md

 * Provides more rules compared to `golint`.
 * Faster.
 It runs the rules over each file in a separate goroutine.

+_The deformed ears of this Gopher are well known but its so adorable that they are negligible_.

 ## Usage

 Since the default behavior of `revive` is compatible with `golint`, without providing any additional flags, the only difference you'd notice is faster execution.